 with Wellington College in China

 The College is looking to appoint teachers of economics (IB) and business management and studies (IB and IGCSE).
+The department need to appoint two teachers is a reflection of the growth in pupil numbers at both IGCSE and IB.

 Wellington College International Shanghai opened in August 2014 as Wellington’s second partnership school in China, and has rapidly developed a reputation as the premier international school in the city.
 It currently has 1,280 pupils and continues to grow by over 150 pupils per year.
 The College is divided into three schools, with a Senior School (years 9 to 13) and Prep School (years 1 to 8) on the main campus and Early Years (nursery and reception) in a new purpose-built centre nearby.
 The College curriculum combines our focus on the Wellington values with the best of English and international curriculums.
 The youngest children in the nursery and reception classes follow the Early Years Foundation Stage curriculum.
 From year 1, the English National Curriculum provides the core of the curriculum in maths and literacy, with other lessons following the International Primary Curriculum.
 From year 6 up, all children follow a school-devised curriculum, based on the English National Curriculum and taught by subject specialists to prepare for the study of IGCSE subjects in years 10 and 11.
 Pupils in years 12 and 13 follow the prestigious IB Diploma Programme.